radanalyticsio/radanalyticsio.github.io/CONTRIBUTING.md

 The site will now be served locally at `http://localhost:4000`

-## Adding a new application
+## Adding a new tutorial

-If you would like to propose a new application for inclusion in the tutorials section, there are a couple steps that need to be completed:
+If you would like to propose a new application or example for inclusion in the tutorials section, there are a couple steps that need to be completed:

-1. Copy the `_templates/application.adoc` file to the `_applications`
-   directory, and rename it to suite your application's name.
+1. Copy the `_templates/application_or_example.adoc` file to the `_applications` or `_examples` directory depending on its type and rename it to suite your tutorial's name.
-2. Edit your new application AsciiDoc file with the appropriate information.
+2. Edit your new tutorial AsciiDoc file with the appropriate information.
    (there is information in the example on what to provide)
-3. Create a directory for your application documentation assets in the `assets` directory.
-This new directory should be named to match the value you provided in the `page-link` attribute entry in your application document.
+3. If your tutorial will require additional assets (images, slide deck, etc), create a directory for your tutorial documentation assets in the `assets` directory.
+This new directory should be named to match the value you provided in the `page-link` attribute entry in your tutorial document.
 4. Add any assets you will need (graphics, files, etc) to your assets directory.
-5. If your application includes a lightning talk, copy the `_templates/lightning` directory into your assets directory.
+5. If your tutorial includes a lightning talk, copy the `_templates/lightning` directory into your assets directory.
 This directory contains the [reveal.js](https://github.com/hakimel/reveal.js) slide deck template.
 Also ensure that the `page-menu_items` attribute entry